epfl-ada/ada-2023-project-yamal/README.md

 - Youssef Izellalen: Analysis of subquestion 2), presentation of results on the website

-- Mathieu Ruch: Analysis of subquestion 3), presentation of results on the website, readme update, setting the website
+- Mathieu Ruch: Analysis of subquestion 3), presentation of results on the website, readme update, setting up the website

 - Amine Belghmi: Analysis of subquestion 4), presentation of results on the website